ow-mods/outerwildsmods.com/README.md

 - Run `pnpm run dev`;
 - Server will run in localhost.

+## Localization

+When writing locales (in the `locales` folder), use `{...}` to interpolate variables.
+For example, `You have {n} apples` will be translated to `Você tem {n} maçãs` in Portuguese, and `Tu as {n} .pommes` in French.

+`text.1`, `text.2` represent parts of the text that are cut by elements on the page.
+You don't need to add spaces to the beginning/end of those.
+See the english file for examples.

+See [the svelte-i18n docs](https://github.com/kaisermann/svelte-i18n/blob/main/docs/Formatting.md) for more info.

 ## Testing changes

 Before deploying changes live, it's a good idea to test them on the [staging website](https://github.com/ow-mods/staging.outerwildsmods.com).
 Just push to the master branch of the staging repo and changes will be deployed to [staging.outerwildsmods.com](https://staging.outerwildsmods.com).
 These two repos aren't kept automatically in sync, so one thing you can do is develop on a new branch in the `outerwildsmods.com` repo, and then use this command to force-push the changes to the staging repo: